markwpearce/roku-draw2d-performance/README.md

 - average test operations per frame
 - average operations per second
 - average length of time for swapping frames
-- result of dynamically scaling the number of operations per second
+- result of dynamically scaling the number of operations to meet the fps goal

 ## Install